-With pooled staking and centralized exchanges, you may have the option to trade your liquidity token to withdraw your share of stake indirectly from the pool.
-Such tokens usually have their value pegged to ETH at a 1:1 ratio.
+Many investors found alternative ways to unlock liquidity through pooled staking and centralized exchanges.
+They allowed you to trade your liquidity token to withdraw your share of stake indirectly from the pool.

-Compared to returns of around 9% from late 2021, ETH staking rewards on many pools have dropped to around 4.4% on average since the Merge.
+Compared to returns of around 9% from late 2021, ETH staking rewards on many pools dropped to around 4.4% on average after the Merge.
+Things have remained largely the same nearly one year later, in 2023, even after the Shapella upgrade.
 There are several reasons for this:

-- The macro-economic situation across the world has subdued demand for crypto.
+- The macroeconomic situation worldwide has subdued demand for crypto.

 - Even more investors are creating validator nodes on Ethereum 2.0.

 Crypto staking rewards are determined by a combination of factors, including on-chain activity, crypto prices, demand for the token, and the number of validators.
-When there are more validator nodes, the staking rewards will be spread thinner.
+With more validator nodes, the staking rewards will be spread thinner.

 Investing in Future DeFi Potential

-The current APY from ETH staking is comparable to US Treasuries, which are one of the most trusted investment assets on the planet.
-Yet the enthusiasm for ETH validator nodes has not dimmed, even with a lock on withdrawals, because staking rewards are paid in ETH.
+The current APY from ETH staking is comparable to US Treasuries, one of the most trusted investment assets on the planet.
+Yet the enthusiasm for ETH validator nodes has remained strong, even with a lock on withdrawals, because staking rewards are paid in ETH.

 Investors are bullish on the unique position held by Ethereum in the wider crypto ecosystem.
 Most DeFi apps and smart contracts rely heavily on ERC-20 tokens.
 This technology is built almost entirely on Ethereum, making it a fundamental platform for the future of finance.
 Owning ETH, we believe, is like investing in the Ethereum “company.”